-The healthcare industry has therefore been increasingly coalescing around standardization efforts such has Health Level Seven (HL7), openEHR, and the International Health Terminology Standards Development Organization (See www.IHTSDO.org) among others.
-The definition and standardization of metadata, which is data that describe the nature of data, is of the utmost importance in interoperability so that everyone can talk to everyone else.
+The healthcare industry has therefore been increasingly coalescing around standardization efforts such as Health Level Seven (HL7), openEHR and SNOMED International.
+The definition and standardization of Metadata, which is the type of data that describes the nature of the clinical data, is of the utmost importance in interoperability so that everyone can talk to everyone else.

 What is a terminology?BACK TO TOP

-A terminology is the vocabulary used by the health care providers to describe medical conditions, treatments, diagnostic tests, and drugs; in short it is any medical words and phrases used.
-While each industry has its own vocabulary or jargon – typically numbering in the hundreds of terms, the IHTSDO standard SNOMED (Structured Vocabulary for Medicine) currently contains over 850,000 terms and is growing rapidly.
-These terms are grouped together in data structures by concept.
+A terminology is the vocabulary used by the health care providers to describe medical conditions, treatments, diagnostic tests, or drugs.
+In short, it is a list of any medical words or phrases used.
+While each industry has its own vocabulary or jargon – typically numbering in the hundreds of terms, the SNOMED International standard called SNOMED (Structured Vocabulary for Medicine) currently contains over 900,000 terms and is growing rapidly.
+These terms are grouped together in vast hierarchical data structures by concept.
 One example of a concept would be a kidney stone which has various terms describing it such as renal calculus, nephrolith, renal stone, etc. These SNOMED standards are improved and revised several times a year.
 Changes at a concept level may cause a cascading effect of thousands of changes at the other lower levels.

 When a computer programmer wants to build a reference table to create a code for a blood type, for example, how do you store the blood type in the table?
 Lets say he decides to store in the database the number 1 meaning "O+", 2 meaning "O-", and 3 meaning "A+".
 Then what about the other dozen blood type systems out there such as MN, etc.?
 We need to first define all the blood systems and all their possible values.
 The actual values stored in the data files are called VUIDS.
 A computer programmer often does not know the possible values so they have to talk to a hematologist to get the answers.
 That takes time and money.
 That's why international data standards are needed, so every one uses the same code for the same thing and doesn't have to reinvent the wheel.